rails/rails/guides/source/engines.md

 model is namespaced, becoming `blorgh_articles`, rather than simply `articles`.
 Similar to the model namespacing, a controller called `ArticlesController` becomes `Blorgh::ArticlesController` and the views for that controller will not be at `app/views/articles`, but `app/views/blorgh/articles` instead.
-Mailers are namespaced as well.
+Mailers, jobs and helpers are namespaced as well.

 Finally, routes will also be isolated within the engine.
 This is one of the most important parts about namespacing, and is discussed later in the